documentationfor yFiles for HTML 3.0.0.1

 )

 As usual, the label layout parameter specifies the position of the labels.
-The WebGL2 rendering supports all locations for edge and node labels.
+The WebGL rendering supports all locations for edge and node labels.
 However, the interactive behavior for edge labels always resembles the one of the FreeLabelModel.
-The memory of the graphic card and the sizes of the label texts determine the number of labels that can be rendered.
+The memory of the graphics card and the sizes of the label texts determine the number of labels that can be rendered.

 Directing Attention with Animations

-The WebGL2 API comes with several predefined animations that can be applied to nodes, edges, and labels.
-Such animations can help to direct the attention to single elements or parts of graph.
-There are animations that affect the size of a node or label, or the thickness of an edge like pulsating, while other animations will change the location of a graph element to produce a vibration effect.
-Another group of animations will change the color of a graph element or let it fade in or out.
+The WebGL API offers several predefined animations that can be applied to nodes, edges, and labels.
+These animations can help to direct the user’s attention to specific elements or parts of a graph.
+For example, some animations affect the size of a node or label, or the thickness of an edge, creating effects like pulsation.
+Other animations change the location of a graph element to produce a vibration effect.
+Still other animations change the color of a graph element or make it fade in or out.

-WebGL2GraphModelManager provides factory methods to create those animations.
+WebGLGraphModelManager provides factory methods to create these animations.
 They can be specified for nodes, edges, and labels.

 Specifying animations